 Pushing Well-being to New Heights

-Abeyta said the client and project team were able to convey to IWBI “that because we had an operable wall in the living room, that would technically meet the requirements of access to natural ventilation and light.”
+The client and project team were eventually able to show IWBI that the operable wall in the living room technically met the access to natural ventilation and light requirements.

 Working closely with a WELL coach, Wolfe navigated other challenges of designing a building to meet the pilot program’s requirements.
 The team had to determine, for instance, how to obtain appropriate health and wellness-oriented sustainability credits in a condo building, where units are owned by individuals as opposed to a central landlord as is the case with apartments.

 “What we had to do was create a palette [of design solutions] that would be acceptable that met the intent of the various credits we were pursuing and take it from there,” Wolfe said, adding that when COVID-19 came about, he worked to understand and communicate how the WELL standard’s design steps help mitigate the spread of communicable diseases and infections.